 Housed in the original Wichita Municipal Airport Terminal Building, the Kansas Aviation Museum preserves the importance of the grand art-deco style building and chronicles the growth and development of general aviation in Kansas.
 The museum houses a world-class collection of 40 historic, significant and one-of-a-kind aircraft and aircraft engines; a tourable control tower; a huge archive with thousands of records, schematics, books, photos and more; and a wide range of aviation memorabilia.

 Designed in 1915, Frank Lloyd Wright's Allen House is considered the last of the Prairie houses, which he considered among his best.
 Restored back to 1918, the house exemplifies FLW's philosophy of living in harmony with nature.
 The house is open by appointment only.
+There is also a Frank Lloyd Wright house located on the Wichita State University Campus (Corbin Hall).

 Old Mill Tasty Shop is one of Wichita’s oldest restaurants and is a perfect stop on any historic Wichita itinerary.
 This family-owned and operated establishment has been a family favorite in downtown Wichita since 1932.
 Old Mill Tasty Shop’s menu features sandwiches, southwestern dishes and daily blue-plate specials.
 Diners are warned to leave room for dessert or enjoy a soda – served the old-fashioned way from a working, marble countered soda fountain.